Chapter 7 Aquatic Ecosystems Section 1 Freshwater Ecosystems Teachers Guide

 Key Components of Freshwater Ecosystems

-To effectively teach about freshwater ecosystems, it's important to understand their key components:
+To effectively teach about freshwater ecosystems, don't forget to understand their key components:

 1. Abiotic Factors